lucataco/serverless-template-santacoder/README.md

 # 🍌 Banana Serverless

-This repo gives a framework to serve ML models in production using simple HTTP servers.
+This repo gives a framework to serve Santacoder in production using simple HTTP servers.
+The model can be found on [huggingface here](https://huggingface.co/bigcode/santacoder).

 # Quickstart
 **[Follow the quickstart guide in Banana's documentation to use this repo](https://docs.banana.dev/banana-docs/quickstart).**